ddnexus/pagy/docs/api/frontend.md

 ```

 **Notice**: You should use a custom `:pluralize` proc only for pluralization types not included in the built-in [p11n.rb](https://github.com/ddnexus/pagy/blob/master/lib/locales/utils/p11n.rb)
  rules.
 In that case, please submit a PR with your dictionary file and plural rule.
-The `:pluralize` proc should receive the `count` as a single argument and should return the plural type string (e.g. something like `'zero'`, `'one'` or `'other'`, depending on the passed count).
+The `:pluralize` proc should receive the `count` as a single argument and should return the plural type string (e.g. something like `'one'` or `'other'`, depending on the passed count).

-#### Set the request locale in multi-language apps
+#### Setting the request locale in multi-language apps

 When you configure multiple locales, you must also set the locale for each request.
 You usually do that in the application controller, by checking the `:locale` param.
 For example, in a rails app you should do something like: